BennettSmith/ebo-planner-cli/docs/cli-spec.md

 - By default, `ebo config list` MUST redact secret values in all output formats.
   - Redaction string: `REDACTED`
 - A new flag `--include-secrets` MUST be supported on `ebo config list` only:
-  - If provided, secrets MAY be included in output.
+  - If provided, secrets MUST be included in JSON output.
   - If `--output table`, secrets MUST still be redacted (to reduce accidental screen leaks).
-  - If `--output json`, secrets MAY be included when `--include-secrets` is set.
+  - If `--output json`, secrets MUST be included when `--include-secrets` is set.

 Required keys that MUST be supported by `ebo config get/set`: